-If calcium concentrations exceed 400 ppm, amendment is often not possible except for in the smallest bodies of water such as ornamental ponds and water gardens.
+If calcium concentrations exceed 400 ppm, amendment is often not possible except for in the smallest bodies of water, such as ornamental ponds and water gardens.
 In these cases, water softeners or reverse osmosis water can be employed to lower calcium concentrations, but care must be taken not to increase total salt concentrations to the point that they become detrimental to fish.

 If calcium is below the desired concentration, but the total alkalinity concentration is also low and in proportion (approximately 1:1 ratio) to total hardness, then the addition of crushed calcitic agricultural limestone (ag lime; calcium carbonate) can be added to raise calcium concentrations while improving alkalinity and hardness.
-If calcium and total hardness are below desired concentrations, alkalinity concentrations are as desired, gypsum (calcium sulfate) or calcium chloride can be added to increase the calcium and hardness concentrations without increasing alkalinity the concentrations.
+If calcium and total hardness are below the desired concentrations, but alkalinity concentrations are as desired, gypsum (calcium sulfate) or calcium chloride can be added to increase the calcium and hardness concentrations without increasing the alkalinity concentrations.

-Total Dissolved Salts (TDS)
+TOTAL DISSOLVED SALTS (TDS)